Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-4-Sovereign/README.md

 ## Scenario

 This sample shows how to build a .NET Core 2.2 MVC Web app that uses OpenID Connect to sign in users.
-Users can only sign in with their `work and school` accounts in their organization **belonging to national or sovereign clouds**.
+Users can only sign in with their 'work and school' accounts in their organization **belonging to national or sovereign clouds**.
 This sample use  US Government cloud scenario.
 It leverages the ASP.NET Core OpenID Connect middleware.

 ![Sign in with Azure AD](ReadmeFiles/sign-in.png)